VidunderGunder/expo-prototype-tutorial/README.md

 What we'll make:

-- A calculator that calculates how much you love cats 🐱
+- A calculator that calculates how much you love cats 🐱 You guessed right, a **Catculator™**

 What we'll support: